-- On average, dyad members reported significant improvement in alignment compared to one year ago based on these criteria: meeting regularly, trust, communication, use of a dashboard, engagement, and making decisions together. - The % of physician/nurse rounding increased dramatically on some floors, by as much as 40% after implementation of the projects. - The dyad activation process led to a more thoughtful, comprehensive care approach and the alignment of physicians' and nurses' schedules. - 100% of physicians and nurses surveyed responded "YES" to "Did you find rounding beneficial?" - Nursing leaders and medical leaders reported better alignment in their expectations of one another and improved satisfaction with their relationships.
+- On average, dyad members reported significant improvement in alignment compared to one year ago based on these criteria: meeting regularly, trust, communication, use of a dashboard, engagement, and making decisions together. - The percent of physician/nurse rounding increased dramatically on some floors, by as much as 40% after implementation of the projects. - The dyad activation process led to a more thoughtful, comprehensive care approach and the alignment of physicians' and nurses' schedules.